Kimame04/tl-image-classification/README.md

 - The addition of Singapore land use images is mostly complete, and hopefully will improve training in the Singapore context.
 - Object detection can be done after image classification.
 The data would come in useful for a comprehensive data analysis of Singapore land usage.
+- The model is retrained on some Singapore images and the validation accuracy is 92.92%.
+- The original UCMerced_LandUse dataset folder is added as a fallback.

 ### 2021/08/10